fqqlsun/LEAF_production/docs/user_manual.md

 To run the LEAF production tool on a local computer with the Windows Operating System, the following prerequisites need to be fulfilled:

-*  A registered Google Cloud Account and valid authentication.
-These are mandentory requirments to access Google Earth Engine (GEE) python API.
+*  A registered Google Cloud account and a Google Earth Engine (GEE) account.
+These are mandentory requirments to access GEE python API.
 *  Installation of [Anaconda](https://www.anaconda.com/) and [GEE Python API](https://developers.google.com/earth-engine/tutorials/community/intro-to-python-api-guiattard) on the user's local computer.
 Anaconda is a widely-used Python distribution suitable for most data science applcations.
 * Clone or download the LEAF production tool from GitHub and save it in a dedicated directory on the local computer.